 - 4 Why do you need snorkeling gear for kids?

-- 5 What to consider when buying the best snorkel gear for kids
+- 5 What to consider when buying the best snorkel set for kids

 What is a kids snorkel set?

 Snorkeling gear for kids consists of a kids snorkel, a kids snorkel mask and kids swim fins.
 If your child can’t swim yet, you can consider buying a kids snorkel vest.
 We simply use inflatable armbands or ‘arm floaties’, which work great.
-Make sure to pair your snorkeling kit for kids with sun protection swimwear and the best sunblock for kids.
+Make sure to pair your snorkeling kit for kids with sun protection swimwear and the best sunblock for kids (make sure you use reef save sun screen!).
 You’ll get a sunburn quickly while snorkeling.
 Kids wetsuits are great if your child gets cold easily.

-A snorkel is basically just a bent tube with a mouthpiece.
-For adults almost any type of snorkel will do, but for kids there are two things you need to pay attention to: the mouthpiece and the design of the snorkel.
-A snorkel for kids or a toddler snorkel has a smaller mouthpiece.
+A snorkel is basically just a bent J-shaped tube with a mouthpiece.
+Traditional snorkels are therefore also known as J-snorkels.
+For adults, almost any type of snorkel will do, but for kids there are two things you need to pay attention to: the mouthpiece and the design of the snorkel.
+A snorkel for kids or a toddler snorkel has a smaller mouthpiece with a more comfortable fit.
 It needs to be comfortable enough for them to keep it in their mouth for a while.
-Getting a snorkel with a ‘dry’ design is preferred as a kids snorkel.
+If it hurts in their mouth, kids will obviously not want to use it.
+Getting a snorkel with a ‘dry’ design, either a semi-dry or a dry top snorkel is preferred as a kids snorkel.
 With a dry snorkel, even if they do accidentally dip the top of the snorkel in the water or catch a bit of spray, no water will flow in.
 In case water flows in at the mouthpiece or if the dry mechanism leaks, a purge valve at the bottom still allows water to be expelled upon exhaling.

 A leaky mask can ruin all the fun, any scuba diver or snorkeler will tell you this.
-And clearing your mask every few seconds simply isn’t doable for a child.
+And while an adult may get away with it, clearing your mask every few seconds simply isn’t doable for a child.
 Getting salty seawater in their eyes can put your kids off snorkeling altogether, so it’s best to minimize the chance by buying a good fitting children’s snorkel mask.
 To clear things up, kids swimming goggles do not work for snorkeling.
 There is no such thing as snorkeling goggles for kids.
 Goggles only cover your eyes, which is great for swimming.
-But a kids snorkel mask covers both the eyes and the nose.
+But a proper kids snorkel mask needs to cover both the eyes and the nose.
+Snorkeling masks come in two designs, you can either get a single lens mask or a two-window mask.
 Is the best snorkel mask for kids the best snorkel mask for your child?
-The fit of a kids diving mask depends on your child’s age and the shape of their face.
+The fit of a kids’ diving mask depends on your child’s age and the shape of their face.
 A snorkel mask for 2-year-old will be much smaller than a junior snorkel mask.
 For adults with a narrow face a kids scuba mask will often be a good solution.

 Kids swim fins are smaller than fins for adults but other than that they’re pretty much the same.
 There are two types of children’s swimming fins: closed pocket fins or open heel fins.
 Snorkel fins for kids aren’t essential for snorkeling, they can just use a kids mask and snorkel set.
 But kids snorkel fins do add to the fun.
 Our son enjoys snorkeling even more with his toddler fins.
 Closed pocket fins are usually lighter than open heel fins and are worn with bare feet.
 In open heeled youth swim fins kids can wear neoprene water shoes, which is great when you’re snorkeling from a rocky beach where the reef starts close to shore.